Adjustments Pregnant Workers Can Legally Ask For

 If you’re pregnant, you may find that even some of the basic tasks at your job have gotten way harder.
 Pregnancy takes a large toll on your body, and working while pregnant is totally possible, but you have your limits.

 Pregnant workers legally have the right to work adjustments in order to stay healthy and strong.
-There are laws that allow pregnant workers to make necessary adjustments without fear of losing of their job.
+There are laws that allow pregnant workers to make necessary adjustments without fearing for her job.
 Here are 4 things pregnant workers can legally ask their employer for.

 Adjusted Work Hours